DariaMartinovskaya/Terminal/Linux_Terminal_HW1.md

 ls ~/Desktop/QA_Materials/Books

-Файл сохранен с расширением .sh
+The file is saved with .sh